GML-REPO/GPU_server_monitor/README.md

 ```
 And follow the instruction from the prompt.

-To install GPU Monitor on your server, you need a superuser for Add Service.
+To install GPU Monitor on your server, you need a superuser permission to register Service.

-If you don't want or can't get permission, run a python file directly on the server.
+If you don't want or can't get a permission, run the python file directly on the server manually.

-To check the process is running,
+To check the process(service) is running,
 ```
 sudo systemctl status GPU_Monitor.service
 ```

-If you want to change the port, revise the python code.
+If you want to change some variables like port, update_rate, cuda_path, etc.,

+change the setting.txt in the save path(default:/usr/local/bin/GPU_Monitor/setting.txt)

+and then, restart the service or the python file.

 ## Usage